Grab a cup of tea and let's begin the tour.

 P.E. lessons are held either in the School hall, or on the Playground.
 These provide opportunities for physical exercise, skills-training, and in sports that boys may encounter at their Senior Schools.

 We introduce a variety of sports to our students at a young age.
-Watch the Reception Class learning Yoga below:
+Here is the Year 1 Class learning Yoga below:

 Lyndhurst House has an extensive fixture list of matches with other Schools, at different age and ability levels, to give a very wide spectrum of boys the opportunity to play for their School.

-Music is taught weekly to all boys by the Director of Music in our music room.
+Music is taught to all boys by the Director of Music in our music room as part of their weekly timetables.

 The curriculum explores classical, popular and world music styles from the Renaissance to the present day.